ScopeCreep-zip/website/about.md

 ---

 <div class="about-intro kawaii-decoration">
-  <h2 class="hero-highlight">Where Kawaii Meets Code 💖</h2>
+  <h2 class="hero-highlight">Where Glimmer Meets Code 💖</h2>
   <p class="lead-text">Welcome to the intersection of technology, identity, and delightful chaos!
-ScopeCreep.zip is where two trans tech enthusiasts explore the ever-expanding world of AI, cybersecurity, and software engineering with a sprinkle of kawaii magic.</p>
+ScopeCreep.zip is where two trans tech enthusiasts explore the ever-expanding world of AI, cybersecurity, and software engineering with a sprinkle of magick.</p>
 </div>

 <section class="hosts-section">